New Zealand Weather and Climate

-New Zealand lies between 37 and 47 degrees south of the Tropic of Capricorn.
+New Zealand is an island country, sitting between 37 and 47 degrees south of the Tropic of Capricorn.
 Both the North and South Islands of New Zealand enjoy moderate, maritime climate, weather and temperatures.

 Check the New Zealand weather map for current temperatures and to view a 4 day weather forecast in all main centres.

 New Zealand does not have a large temperature range, lacking the extremes found in most continental climates.
-However, New Zealand weather can change unexpectedly—as cold fronts or tropical cyclones quickly blow in.
-Because of this, you should be prepared for sudden changes in weather and temperature if you're going hiking or doing other outdoor activities.
+However, New Zealand weather can change unexpectedly - as cold fronts can quickly blow in.
+Because of this, you should be prepared for sudden changes in weather and temperature if you are going hiking or doing other outdoor activities.

 New Zealand has a largely temperate climate.
 While the far north has subtropical weather during summer, and inland alpine areas of the South Island can be as cold as -10 C in winter, most of the country lies close to the coast, which means mild temperatures, moderate rainfall, and abundant sunshine.